 Ordinary garnishments are those not executed for support, bankruptcy, taxes, or debts to the federal government such as student loans.
 Garnishment applies to your net income.
 This is the amount of an employee's income left after required deductions such as taxes and Social Security contributions.
 Earnings contributed to deductions not required by law, such as contributions to a pension or life insurance policy, still count as part of your gross income even if they're removed directly from your paycheck.

 For ordinary garnishment, the weekly limit is the lesser of:

 - 25 percent of the employee's disposable earnings, or

 For a weekly paycheck of under $217.50, this means no wages could be garnished.
-For disposable earnings between $217.50 and $290, any amount about $217.50 would be garnished.
+For disposable earnings between $217.50 and $290, any amount above $217.50 would be garnished.
 For weekly earnings of $290 or more, a maximum of 25 percent could be garnished.
-Limits follow a similar pattern for payments made on a biweekly, semi monthly or monthly schedule.
+Limits follow a similar pattern for payments made on a biweekly, semi monthly, or monthly schedule.

 Student Loans and Federal Debts

 Non-tax debts owed to the federal government are governed by separate laws, with lower limits on what can be garnished.
 Federal agencies, or collections companies working for them, are allowed to garnish up to 15 percent of a worker's gross earnings for non-tax debts owed to the government.
 The Department of Education may also garnish up to 15 percent of gross earnings to repay defaulted federal student loans.

 The limits establish by the CCPA for ordinary garnishment don't apply to garnishments for child or spousal support.
 Up to 50 percent of gross income can be garnished for child support if the worker is supporting a current spouse or child who isn't the subject of the support order.
 If the worker isn't supporting another spouse or child, up to 60 percent of gross income can be garnished.
 An extra 5% can be taken if support payments are more than 12 weeks behind.